temuller/piscola/README.md

 ## Contributing and raising an issue

-The recommended way is to use the [issues](https://github.com/temuller/piscola/issues) page.
+The recommended way is to use the [issues](https://github.com/temuller/piscola/issues) page or send a pull request.
 Otherwise, you can contact me directly.